AlenChen0216/NDTwin-Website/content/en/docs/overview.md

 ---

 {{% pageinfo %}}
-**NDTwin** is a digital twin platform designed specifically for **SDN (Software-Defined Networking)**.
+**NDT** is a digital twin platform designed specifically for **SDN (Software-Defined Networking)**.
 It utilizes the OpenFlow protocol and sFlow technology to enable real-time monitoring and simulation of network behavior.
 {{% /pageinfo %}}

 Debugging in traditional OpenFlow development workflows is often a challenge.
 Developers struggle to visualize how flow entries installed by the controller actually affect packet forwarding in real-time.
 NDTwin provides a high-fidelity, visualized environment that allows you to verify Control Plane logic instantly.